Honors College History

 In 2009, the University Honors Program underwent a significant transformation, expanding into the Honors College under the vision of Provost Nariman Farvardin.
 This change aimed to attract top academic talent nationally and internationally.
 The newly established Honors College encompassed multiple thematic living-learning programs, including:

-• Digital Cultures and Creativity (DCC)–now Design Cultures and Creativity–and Entrepreneurship and Innovation Programs (EIP), launched in 2010.
-EIP closed in spring 2021.
+• Digital Cultures and Creativity (DCC)–now Design Cultures and Creativity–and Entrepreneurship and Innovation (EIP) programs, both launched in 2010.
+EIP closed in Spring 2021.

 • Integrated Life Sciences (ILS) program, introduced in 2011.